-Are you curious about investing in the Leavenworth or Lake Wenatchee real estate market?
+Are you curious about investing in Leavenworth real estate?

-Seems like everyone is interested in real estate investments these days.
+It seems like everyone is interested in investing in Leavenworth real estate these day.

 I see or hear about three types of “investors” most often in our local market.
 I use the quotes because most of these are “would be” investors who can’t find what they are looking for in the Leavenworth or Lake Wenatchee real estate market.
 (I read this article from Broker Agent News, (Top 7 Tips,) after I started my post.
 Notice the similarities including the use of quotes around “investor”.)

 The first is the fix it and flip it investor.

 Most don’t have the skills needed to fix the houses with real potential.
 There aren’t many homes in our market that just need a little paint and new flooring.
 Much of what is available needs some real love and perhaps even moving a wall or two.
 Another problem is the high price to get into the market.
 While $250,000 doesn’t seem high in Seattle or San Francisco, it seems high to a Leavenworth or Wenatchee resident for a house that needs a lot of work.
 Finally there is the turnaround time.
 Our time on market, even for great homes, can be a little tough on investors looking to get their money back.
 If you expect it to sell in a few weeks after you have fixed it up, you may be in for a surprise.